Luton Safeguarding Children Partnership

 Serious Child Safeguarding Cases

-A function of the Luton Safeguarding Children Partnership (BBSCP) is to consider whether to conduct a Local Child Safeguarding Practice Review (CSPR) after a child has died or is seriously harmed as a result of abuse or neglect who’s usual residence is within the Local Authority area.
+A function of the Luton Safeguarding Children Partnership (LBSCP) is to consider whether to conduct a Local Child Safeguarding Practice Review (CSPR) after a child has died or is seriously harmed as a result of abuse or neglect who’s usual residence is within the Local Authority area.

 The purpose of reviews of serious child safeguarding cases, at both local and national level, is to identify system and practice improvements to be made to safeguard and promote the welfare of children.
 Reviews seek to prevent or reduce the risk of recurrence of similar incidents.
 They are not conducted to hold individuals, organisations or agencies to account.